 Of course, reputable home inspectors will never say: “Don’t buy this house.”
-But they can turn up serious – expensive -- issues.
-“I would never decide for a client, but I try to give a client information for making a qualified decision,” says home inspector David Woityra of Seal of Approval in Tucson.
+But they can turn up serious – expensive issues.
+A trusted home inspector would never decide for a client, but try to give a client information for making a qualified decision.

-Woityra and Toby Karlquist, owner of The Inspector in Mesa, recommend that buyers think about the problems often seen in Arizona and the possible cost of fixing them:
+It is recommend that buyers consider the problems often seen in Arizona and the possible cost of fixing them:

 1 | Roof